 Your comments and questions are welcome.

-EBSCOhost Business Source Premier.
+EBSCOhost Business Source Complete.
 (Use Enhanced Business Searching Interface.)
 Provides full text for more than 2300 journals; country economic reports from the EIU, Global Insight, ICON Group and CountryWatch; detailed company profiles for the world's 10,000 largest companies from Datamonitor; market research reports; industry reports; country reports; company profiles; and SWOT analyses.
 Updated daily.

 Market Share Reporter (reference book) Call Number: HF5410 .M35 2008